AdobeDocs/commerce-operations.en/help/performance/software.md

 ---
-group: performance-best-practices
-title: Software recommendations
+title: Software Recommendations
-functional_areas:
-  - Configuration
-  - System
-  - Setup
+description: Review a list of recommended software related to optimal performance of Adobe Commerce and Magento Open Source deployments.
 ---

+# Software recommendations

 We require the following software for production instances of [!DNL Commerce]: